ryanqin01/springboot-test/README.md

-This is a learning usage project about springboot and related techniques listed below.
+This is a learning usage project about spring boot and related techniques listed below.
 The code may be experimental and inaccurate.

 1. Maven
 2. Git